Neko-Development-Inc/NekoLang/README.md

 /  NUMBER<num>  = 3000 - add Number to the Stack
 /  STRING<str>  = 3001 - add String to the Stack
 /  CONCAT       = 3002 - concatenates the last two elements on the Stack, and
-/                        puts the result back on the Stack
+/                        puts the Result back on the Stack
 /
 /  REPEAT       = 4000 - repeat the last instruction once
 /  REPEAT_N     = 4001 - repeat the last instruction N times